Menu Close

 Legal services

-Real law.
+Real law

 Real law is a set of legal rules that regulate those social relations that arise between people regarding the direct economic exploitation of things, or in short – a set of legal rules that regulate relations between people regarding things.
 It is also the definition of real law in an objective sense.
 In the subjective sense, real law is various authorizations regarding matters that recognize the norms of objective law for subjects in real legal relations.

-Inheritance right
+Inheritance law

-Inheritance law, in the objective sense of the term, is a set of legal rules which, in the event of the death of one person – the testator, regulate the transfer of his property (that is, his subjective rights and obligations) to other persons – his heirs.
+Inheritance law, in the objective sense of the term, is a set of legal rules that, in the event of the death of one person – the testator, regulate the transfer of his property (that is, his subjective rights and obligations) to other persons – his heirs.
 In a simplified way, it can be defined as a set of legal rules governing inheritance.
 It includes substantive legal norms that determine who acquires the position of heir, formal legal norms that regulate court proceedings in inheritance matters (probate proceedings), but also other actions that are carried out in connection with inheritance.
-In a broader sense, it also includes conflict norms that regulate issues with an international element (private international law).
+In a broader sense, it also includes conflict norms that regulate issues with an international element (international private law).
 Inheritance law in the subjective sense includes the rights that an individual acquires upon the death of the testator, that is, it represents the authorization of a certain person to enter into the legal relations of the deceased.
 Inheritance law in the objective sense it is a part of civil law.
 Inheritance is a means of overcoming the crisis that occurs in legal relations due to the death of the legal entity (testator).
 Therefore, the heir has the function of continuing those legal relationships that the respective legal order deems justified and necessary for the heir to continue, and to solve those problems that arise due to the testator’s death or which are in danger of remaining unresolved due to that death

 Obligatory law